To view Assigned Assessments, selected the Assessments module from the navigation bar on the left side of Otus. Then select Assigned.

 Standards-based Plus Assessments: Click the assessment row to open the Grading page for standards-based Plus Assessments:

 More options (ellipsis button): Select Edit to change the Assessment Title, Type (quiz, test, project, etc.), Linked Standards, or Submission Date (the default is date created).
-Note: Grading Scale cannot be edited, a new Plus Assessment must be created in a new scale.
+Note: Grading Scale cannot be edited.
+A new Plus Assessment must be created using the new scale.